nextcloud/news-updater/README.rst

     systemctl start owncloud-news-updater.service

-**Note**: If you are using the cli based updater (as in set an absolute directory as url) you need to set the webserver user as user in the unit file since ownCloud requires every call to it's cli to be executed as the user that owns it.
-This user varies from distribution to distribution.
-In Debian and Ubuntu you would use the **www-data** user:
+**Note**: If you are using the cli based updater (as in set an absolute directory as url) you need to set the webserver user as user in the unit file.
+Otherwise the command will fail because ownCloud checks for the owner of its files.
+This user varies from distribution to distribution, e.g in Debian and Ubuntu you would use the **www-data** user:

 .. code:: ini